Cape Cod Canal Visitor Center

 What You'll See: Sailors and sea Captains would gather here when their ships were in port.
 It offers a fine collection of historical photographs, maritime artifacts, and ship models.

-What You'll See: Features a restored 1847 candle factory, expanded top-quality exhibition space, a fully accessible rooftop observation deck overlooking Nantucket harbor, and the sperm whale skeleton.
+What You'll See: Features a restored 1847 candle factory, signature daily programming, designated children’s area in the Discovery Room, expanded top-quality exhibition space, a fully accessible rooftop observation deck overlooking Nantucket harbor, and the sperm whale skeleton.

 Nantucket Shipwreck and Lifesaving Museum